Derby Paulista: The São Paulo derby today

 On November 4, 2024, during the derby between Corinthians and Palmeiras at Neo Química Arena, Corinthians fans threw a pig's head onto the pitch as a provocation toward their rivals, who are nicknamed "Porco" (Pig).
 The incident occurred in the first half during a Palmeiras corner kick; striker Yuri Alberto removed the object from the field with a kick, later commenting that he was almost injured after mistaking it for a cushion.
 Corinthians won the match 2–0, with goals from Rodrigo Garro and Yuri Alberto himself.
 The result of the match contributed to Palmeiras losing the national championship, later won by Botafogo.

 In 2025, both teams faced each other in the finals of the Campeonato Paulista for the eighth time in history.
 In the first leg, at Allianz Parque, Corinthians won the derby 1–0 with a goal from Yuri Alberto in the 58th minute, with that being their first win at their rivals' stadium since 2019.
 The second leg was the first time a final between the two was contested at the Neo Química Arena.
 The alvinegros managed to keep the 0–0 in the score after Hugo Souza saved a penalty from Raphael Veiga in the 73rd minute and Félix Torres being sent off just two minutes after it.
 The end of the match was tense and chaotic, with a fight between players that resulted in two more red cards after Memphis Depay stood on the ball with both feet in addition to flares being thrown onto the pitch by supporters.
 In the end, Corinthians won by 1–0 on aggregate and clinched the Campeonato Paulista after 6 years, also preventing the alviverdes from achieving 4 consecutive titles, just as Palmeiras did in 2020.
+Later in the year, Corinthians eliminated Palmeiras from the Round of 16 of Copa do Brasil, which was the first time ever both teams went against each other on the competition.
+Corinthians won both games with an aggregated score of 3-0, with the first game being 1-0 at Neo Química Arena with a header goal from Memphis Depay in the 73rd minute.
+During the second leg on Allianz Parque, Anibal Moreno of Palmeiras received a red card after attacking José Martínez with a headbutt in the 15th minute, helping Corinthians score the first goal in the 43rd minute from Matheus Bidu and Gustavo Henrique scored the second goal with a header in the 59th minute.
+Later in the competition, Corinthians defeated Vasco da Gama on Maracanã by 2-1 and was crowned champion after sixteen years.